-•Actions where we partner with others: are those we can help shape through partnerships with the community, other levels of government and organisations; the performance indicators are measures of these combined efforts.

-•Actions where we advocate on behalf of our community: relate to issues that impact our community and affect how we operate but over which we have no role in delivering services or facilities, so we can only advocate for others to take action; the performance indicators are measures of broad trends affecting the Shire.
+Actions we deliver: are the services, projects and initiatives for which we have direct responsibility and accountability for; the performance indicators are measures of our own success.
+Actions where we partner with others: are those we can help shape through partnerships with the community, other levels of government and organisations; the performance indicators are measures of these combined efforts.
+Actions where we advocate on behalf of our community: relate to issues that impact our community and affect how we operate but over which we have no role in delivering services or facilities, so we